MockingbirdME/game_md/Dev's D20 version/core rules.md

 #### Jump
 **Action Points:**
 **Stamina Cost:**
-#### Glide
-**Action Points:** 1
-**Stamina Cost:** 1
-Requires trait or equipment that allows this action.
-If the action completes with the character still in the air they must continue to spend action points on this action or they will fall the remaining distance.
-The character falls 5 hexes and may move horizontally up to 10 hexes plus twice their rank in the *fly secondary skill (personal movement)*.

 ### Melee Actions
 Unless stated otherwise in the action description taking a melee action adds one level of disadvantage to all other skill checks the character makes this turn.